Recent Webinar: Building an Adaptive Cyber Resilient Cloud

 For security solutions to be effective, they will need to augment their solutions with in-memory capabilities in order to monitor/hook the behavior of the malware after unpacking is completed.

 This document describes a sophisticated Andromeda/Gamarue Custom Packer.
 Andromeda first appeared in 2011 and still remains popular.
-As the Andromeda attack chain has been described previously, this analysis focuses on the packer and deobfuscation, which happens before the malware downloads or executes its next stage malicious payload.
+Since the Andromeda attack chain has been described previously, this analysis instead focuses on the packer and deobfuscation, which happens before the malware downloads or executes its next stage malicious payload.
 The recent version of the custom packer we obtained (originating June 2016), has noteworthy and innovative functionality.

 Does Morphisec stop this attack?
 Of course, even these new tricks can’t get past Morphisec, which prevents this attack before it can drop its load.

-Andromeda/Gamarue Custom Packer
+Technical Analysis: Andromeda/Gamarue Custom Packer

 Nowadays most malware employs anti-analysis techniques to make their code harder to analyze by security researchers.
 Just like legitimate software developers protect their proprietary work, hackers use obfuscation techniques to protect their code from being reverse-engineered or debugged.